s41m0n/CooperativeEditor/README.md

 # CooperativeEditor
-System and Device programming project - Cooperative multiuser editor.
+* *System and Device Programming project* * - Cooperative multiuser editor.

 The aim of this project is to implement, using client-server architecture, a cooperative editor thanks to many user can work on the same file.